xduan7/bioseq-learning/README.md

 │   └── processed       # processed data (features and targets) ready for learning
 |
-├── notebooks           # Jupyter Notebooks for data processing experiments and visualization ├── scripts             # shell scripts for data download and processing │── src
+├── notebooks           # Jupyter Notebooks for data processing experiments and visualization ├── scripts             # shell/Python scripts for data downloading. pre-processing, and visualization │── src
 │   │── ...             # top-level scripts for training, testing and global tasks
 │   ├── configs         # configuration files for deep learning experiments